María Claudia López Sorzano, Secretary of Culture, Leisure and Sport, Bogota (COlombia)

 Simultaneously, Raffi has accepted the position of Senior Communications Expert and Team Leader with Equinoccio (Spain) for the Support to EU Communication in Armenia project II since 2016.

-Will Straw, James McGill Professor of Urban Media Studies, McGill University Montreal (CA)
+Will Straw, James McGill Professor of Urban Media Studies, McGill University Montreal (CAnada)

 Will Straw is James McGill Professor of Urban Media Studies at McGill University in Montreal.
 He is the author of Cyanide and Sin: Visualizing Crime in 1950s America, and of over 150 articles on urban culture, cinema and music.
 He runs a blog theurbannight.com which tracks developments around the world in the development of new approaches to cities and their night-time cultural activities.
 Will Straw also researches the history of disco music in Montreal, crime tabloid newspapers around the world, and the cultures of record collecting.
 Dr. Straw speaks regularly about music and cities on Canadian and international media, and at music festivals such as MUTEK and Pop Montreal.

-Robin Malau, CEO, Wali Kota Musik & Deputy of Marketing, Indonesia Creative Cities Network (IDN)
+Robin Malau, CEO, Wali Kota Musik & Deputy of Marketing, Indonesia Creative Cities Network (Indonesia)